 The main rate of corporation tax during the period was 20%.
-The company's profits for the 3 month period to 31 August 2015 are taxed at 20% being the rate for that accounting period.
+The company's loss for the year to 31 August 2016 are taxed at 20% being the rate for that accounting period.

-Reductions to the UK corporation tax rate have been announced, to 19% and 18% from 1 April 2017 and 1 April 2020 respectively, but had not been substantively enacted at the balance sheet date.
-As deferred tax is measured at the substantively enacted rates that are expected to apply in the periods when the underlying timing differences reverse, opening and closing deferred tax balances have been calculated using a rate of 20%.
-Revaluing deferred tax balances at the rates now enacted since the balance sheet date would result in a charge to profit and loss of between £2m and £3m.
+The UK corporation tax rate was reduced from 21% to 20% with effect from 1 April 2015, with a further reductions to 19% from 1 April 2017 and 18% from 1 April 2020.
+The legislation to effect these rate changes had been enacted before the balance sheet date.
+As deferred tax is measured at the rates that are expected to apply in the periods when the underlying timing differences reverse, closing deferred tax balances have been calculated using a rate of 18%.

+Since the balance sheet date legislation has been substantively enacted to reduce the rate further to 17% from 1 April 2020.
+The effect of this new rate on deferred tax balances will accordingly be reflected in the accounts for the 2016/17 financial year.
+Revaluing the deferred tax balances at the rates which have been enacted since the balance sheet date would result in a charge to profit and loss of approx. £3m.

-The company is now a member of the ABF group relief group.
+The company is a member of the ABF group relief group.
 In accordance with group policy, tax losses surrendered for group relief will be reimbursed at the rate of tax prevailing in the period.

-10. Intangible assets
+9. Intangible assets